AnishSalvi/MachineLearningProjects/Coding_Questions/ReadMe.md

-# Helpful Functions to Know for Coding Interviews
+# Helpful Scripts to Know for Coding Interviews
 These functions do not require any built in libraries like sklearn.

 **KMeans:** A KMeans implementation for unsupervised clustering.